Masa331/pohoda/README.md

 ## About

 The goal of this library is to wrap Pohoda XMLs with very thin layer on which you can build anything you need.
-The library itself is very simple and tries to make no asusmptions of it's usage.

 ### Naming